 The Health Cost

 The research on the health consequences of custodial grandparenting is unambiguous and devastating.
-Bert Hayslip Jr. and Christine Kaminski documented that custodial grandparents experience significantly higher rates of:
+Bert Hayslip Jr. and Christine Kaminski documented that custodial grandparents experience significantly higher rates of the following conditions.

 Who Is Raising the Grandchildren?